Loading ...

 2. Finally, tap on Clear Data and confirm your action.

-Clear nfc app data
+Clear NFC app data

 Fix 02: Clear Google Play Services Cache